Sunday December 12, 2021

 Don’t Go Beyond Your Limits

-While most customers are pleasant, law-abiding people, there’s at least a few every single day that walk directly up to a budtender and ask advice on how to circumvent state or federal guidelines, openly, on camera.
+While most customers are pleasant, law-abiding people, there’s at least a few every single day that will walk directly up to a budtender and ask advice on how to circumvent state or federal guidelines.
+Most don’t even think about the fact that they are doing so openly, on camera.
+Asking the budtender how to mail weed, telling them you’re going to give it to someone underage, telling them you intend on taking it out of state, or that you intend to resell it are all examples of discussing illicit intentions for your cannabis purchase.
+Do not do this.

-Every single dispensary in every state is under continual surveillance.
-It’s part of the regulatory guidelines.
-So, next time you think about nonchalantly asking for help committing a felony, please pause and reconsider before speaking up, and forcing the budtender to intervene.
-They can and will refuse a sale; it’s part of the job.
-And it really ruins their day, so just don’t.
+Every single dispensary in every state is under continual surveillance as part of the regulatory guidelines of legalized cannabis.
+So, next time you think about nonchalantly asking for help committing a felony, please pause to reconsider before speaking up, and forcing the budtender to intervene.
+They can and will refuse a sale; it’s a part of the job.
+It also really ruins their day, so just don’t.

-Seriously, it’s standard.
-A good guide is $1-$2 for small purchases, $5 for bigger buys, and don’t be shy to give more if they really went all out.
-What exactly is good service?
-In general, it means being attentive, efficient and offering helpful advice when asked.
+Seriously, you should tip in a dispensary.
+It’s standard.
+Budtenders aren’t well paid, and are required to know much more than they are compensated for.
+A good guide for tipping is to give $1-$2 for small purchases, $5 for bigger buys, and don’t be shy to give more if they really went all out.
+What exactly does good service look like?
+In general, it means being attentive and efficient while offering detailed, helpful advice when asked.

 Most dispensaries are not set up in a way to take large volumes of people at once as a security feature.
-Unfortunately, strict regulation adherence takes priority over customer experience.
-Budtenders have to be hyper vigilant on the clock, but won’t let it show.
+Unfortunately, strict regulation adherence often takes priority over customer experience.
+Budtenders have to be hypervigilant on the clock, but won’t let it show.

 If you’re done with your purchase, it’s a big help to them if you’re on your way in a timely manner.
 Budtenders enjoy shooting the breeze as much as any other person under regular circumstances, but in the dispensary, it can be stressful.